Defense Environmental Restoration Program Updates

 - For more information about ASTSWMO, please visit this site.

 DoD establishes goals to measure cleanup progress for each program category.
 In FY2013, DoD performed a thorough review and analysis of existing DERP goals and in March 2013, established updated and consolidated DERP goals.
 Click here to view the previous and updated goals.

 The Defense Environmental Programs Annual Report to Congress provides an overview of the DERP and contains DoD’s progress toward the updated program goals.

-The FY2021 Fast Facts provides a high-level summary of the environmental budgets, the DERP site inventory, and progress toward the DERP goals as of the end of FY2021.
+The FY2022 Fast Facts provides a high-level summary of the environmental budgets and the DERP site inventory as of the end of FY2022.